joaogfr123/backend-engineering-challenge/README.md

 # Unbabel cli
 Hi 👋, I'm João and welcome to my solution!

 This is a simple command line application that parses a stream of events and produces an aggregated output.
-In this case, we're instered in calculating, for every minute, a moving average of the translation delivery time for the last X minutes.
+In this case, we're calculating, for every minute, a moving average of the translation delivery time for the last X minutes.

 ## Installation